-Neil Diboll received his degree from the University of Wisconsin in 1978.
+Neil Diboll received his degree in Environmental Sciences from the University of Wisconsin – Green Bay in 1978.
+He attended the University of Michigan Biological Station in Pellston, MI, a “Boot Camp for Biologists” during the summer of 1977.
 He has since worked for the U.S. Park Service in Virginia, the U.S. Forest Service in Colorado, and the University of Wisconsin.
 In 1982, Neil began his involvement with Prairie Nursery, producing native plants and seeds and designing native landscapes.
-He has since devoted his efforts to championing the use of prairie plants, as well as native trees, shrubs and wetland plants, in contemporary American landscapes.
+He has since devoted his efforts to championing the use of prairie plants, native trees, shrubs and wetland plants in contemporary American landscapes.

 Neil’s work includes designs for residential, commercial and public spaces throughout the Midwest and Northeast United States.
 The essence of Neil’s philosophy is that we, as stewards of the planet, must work to preserve and increase the diversity of native plants and animals, with which we share our world.
 The protection of our natural heritage and our soil and water resources is essential to maintaining a high quality of life for today, and for the children of future generations to come.